Damzwan/sketchmate/docs/DRAW_ENGINE.md

 ## Memory management

-- **Honest budget.** `memoryBudgetMB` (256 desktop, 96 low-end) is the total.
+- **Honest tile-engine budget.** `memoryBudgetMB` is 128 MB desktop, 72 MB mobile, 32 MB low-end mobile, and 24 MB on severely constrained (≤2 GB / ≤2-core)
+  mobile.
+It covers the main-thread tile cache, overview and retained bake-canvas pool.
+It does **not** represent the whole WebView process (Fabric lower/upper canvases, transform snapshots and the worker mirror/assets are separate allocations).
-  Fixed costs (overview bitmap + pool ceiling) are **subtracted** up front so the real total stays under the device limit, not just the tile portion.
+  Fixed costs (overview bitmap + pool ceiling) are **subtracted** up front so the configured tile-engine total stays under its limit, not just the bitmap map.
 - **Tile eviction (`ensureMemory`).** When storing a tile would exceed the hard cap, evict least-recently-used tiles down to a low-water mark (85%) in one sorted pass — this amortizes so a burst of stores during a pan doesn't re-sort